On this page:

 What happens where an overlay exists or is proposed?

-It is not necessary to be as detailed or explicit when writing objectives for the desired outcome in the schedule to the zone affected by an existing or proposed overlay, because the overlay contains detailed objectives.
+It is not necessary to be as detailed or explicit when writing objectives for the desired outcome in the schedule to the zone affected by an existing or proposed overlay.
+The overlay should instead contain the detailed neighbourhood character, built form, heritage, environmental, landscape or other objectives as relevant to the land.

 Heritage Overlay